 Colorado Senate Bill 09-108, an increase to vehicle registration late fees, became law on June 1, 2009.
 The new law requires a late fee assessment of $25 per month for every month past the one month grace period up to a maximum of $100.
 This fee is assessed in addition to renewal fees.
 Late fee for trailers is a flat $10.00.
 The legislation provides for NO EXCEPTIONS to these late fees.

 According to Colorado State Law, residents with out-of-state license plates must register their vehicle in Colorado within 90 days of residency even if the plates are not expired.
-You may anonymously report vehicles with out-of-state plates in Douglas County.
+You may anonymously report vehicles with out-of-state plates that are domiciled in Douglas County.
 Each report will be followed-up by the Douglas County Sheriff’s Office.

 Vehicles with expired in- or out-of-state temporary tags may also be reported.